Chart Color Schemes

 Dungog is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Dungog, as recorded at the latest Census, consisted of 97.3% houses and 2.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 90.9% houses and 9.0% other dwellings.
-Home ownership in Dungog stood at 43.6%, with mortgaged dwellings at 40.7% and rented ones at 15.7%.
+Dungog's dwelling structures, as per the latest Census, consisted of 97.3% houses and 2.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 90.9% houses and 9.0% other dwellings.
+Home ownership in Dungog was at 43.6%, with mortgaged dwellings at 40.7% and rented ones at 15.7%.
 The median monthly mortgage repayment was $1,820, higher than Non-Metro NSW's average of $1,733.
-Median weekly rent in Dungog was $300, lower than Non-Metro NSW's figure of $340.
-Nationally, Dungog's median monthly mortgage repayment is lower at $1,820 compared to the Australian average of $1,863, and its median weekly rent is substantially lower at $300 compared to the national figure of $375.
+Weekly rent in Dungog averaged $300, compared to Non-Metro NSW's $340.
+Nationally, Dungog's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing